Marymount MRT station

 Announced in January 2003 as part of Stage 3 of the Circle Line (CCL), construction started in the third quarter of 2003 with an expected completion date of 2008.
-Construction for the CCL Stage 3 stations were halted due to the Nicoll Highway collapse before resuming in August 2005.
-The expected completion date was delayed to 2009.
-After further changes to Stage 3's opening date, Marymount commenced operations along with other Stage 3 stations on 28 May 2009.
-Marymount was the terminus of the CCL until the opening of Stages 4&5 in April 2011, extending the CCL to HarbourFront.
+The expected completion date was delayed to 2009 after the Nicoll Highway collapse halted the stage's construction until August 2005.
+After further changes to the stage's opening date, Marymount commenced operations alongside other Stage 3 stations on 28 May 2009.
+Marymount was the terminus of the CCL until the opening of Stages 4 and 5 on 8 October 2011, which extended the CCL to HarbourFront.